-Starting your first design job can be very daunting – instead of working from home in your pyjamas, now you're surrounded by brilliant creative directors and it's making you nervous.
+Starting your first design job can be very daunting – you've gone from working from home in your pyjamas to being surrounded by brilliant senior designers and creative directors.
 There's no two ways around it, you're going to mess up at some point in your first job – it's inevitable.

 "Perfect case, right?
 Not really.
 Readers didn’t share our excitement.
 Sales and advertising went down.
 I’m still sure it was a good design – but not for the audience or product.
 Now I think more before designing, and compromise for the market and product legacy.
 And I design from a strategy and content perspective, not just for pure design.”